sagar-jadhav/docker-examples/lab_sessions/Dockerize_Shell_Script_Lab_2.md

 # Dockerize Shell Script Lab 2
 In this lab session we are going to do continuous deployment using shell script for that we build one image using dockerfile and launch the container with that image .<br/>
+**NOTE :- Practice this lab session only with play with docker because the commands may be change as per your environment**
+### Prerequisite
+1. Basic understanding the linux environment
+2. Basic knowledge of the wordpress
 ### Our environment
 Before we start you should understand the our environment for this lab session . <br/>
 - host 1 (development server) :-